Illinois Labor Law Poster.

 2. Illinois Minimum Wage & Overtime Law

-Tipped employees: Must earn at least the minimum wage when tips are included
+• Tipped Employees: Must still earn minimum wage after tips

-All employees are entitled to earn at least 40 hours of paid leave per year
+• All employees earn at least 40 hours of paid leave annually

-Leave can be used for any reason, with prior notice if possible
+• Leave may be used for any reason, with prior notice where possible

 4. Illinois Wage Payment & Collection Act

-Employees must be paid regularly (at least semi-monthly)
+• Employees must be paid at least semi-monthly

-Final wages must be paid within the next scheduled payday upon termination
+• Final wages due by next scheduled payday upon termination

 5. Family and Medical Leave Act (FMLA) – Federal